Edvid/New-World-Dedicated-Stat-Program/README.md

 `> ReligionGroups`

-In here we may set the Religions this nation has.
-By default, all nations are 100% pagan to begin with, so we must first clear that update
+In here we may set the points of the Religions this nation has.
+By default, all nations are 100% pagan to begin with, so we must first clear that

 `= 0 Pagan.Points`

-Now we can begin creating the religions within this nation and set their points too
+Now we can begin setting points of the others

-`+> Catholic`
 `= 95 Catholic.Points`

-`+> Protestant`
 `= 95 Protestant.Points`

 If everything is done correctly, you should be able to see a pie chart with only a sliver for protestants, and a table showing the opinion of the catholics towards the protestants in their nation having a displeased smiley.